maryamesh/University-Management-System-for-Blind-Students/README.md

 In the evolving landscape of educational technology, inclusivity and accessibility are paramount, particularly for students with visual impairments.
 This University Management System leverages cutting-edge technology to create an accessible, voice-activated platform that fosters an inclusive educational environment.

-The system integrates Python scripts for PDF summarization and utilizes a BERT transformer architecture to summarize textual content, such as lecture notes and readings, providing concise, manageable information tailored to the needs of blind students.
+The system integrates Python scripts for PDF summarization and utilizes a BART transformer architecture to summarize textual content, such as lecture notes and readings, providing concise, manageable information tailored to the needs of blind students.

 ## System Overview